On volumes and filling collections of multicurves: Bounds for unstratifiable pairs and proof of Theorem

 We will prove the upper and lower bound in Proposition \ref{upperboundpair} and Theorem \ref{pairoffillingvol} respectively.
-We first start with a couple of Lemma relating the pants distance in punctured surface and the corresponding filled surface.
+We first start with a couple of lemmas relating the pants distance in punctured surface and the corresponding filled surface.